Does this test have other names?

 What might affect my test results?

 Being dehydrated can cause higher albumin levels.
-Certain medications, including insulin,
+Certain medicines can raise your

 If you are pregnant, your albumin levels may be lower.
-Medications such as oral contraceptives
+Medicines such as birth control

 How do I get ready for this test?